microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

 ..  _Troubleshooting:

-Troubleshooting interactions with Office Online
+Troubleshooting interactions with |wac|
 ===============================================

-When integrating with Office Online, it may be necessary to work with Microsoft engineers to diagnose problems.
+When integrating with |wac|, it may be necessary to work with Microsoft engineers to diagnose problems.
 Following the steps below will help both you and Microsoft diagnose problems more quickly.

 Before reporting issues